-The Last Cruze is curated by Solveig Øvstebø and Karsten Lund.
+The Last Cruze is curated by Karsten Lund and Solveig Øvstebø.

-This exhibition is supported by Mirja and Ted Haffner, Mary Frances Budig and John Hass, and The Hartfield Foundation.
+This exhibition is supported by Mirja and Ted Haffner, The Hartfield Foundation, David C. & Sarajean Ruttenberg Arts Foundation, Barbara Bluhm-Kaul and Don Kaul, and Mary Frances Budig and John Hass.

 The Renaissance Society is a program partner of the 2019 Chicago Architecture Biennial.